WELCOME TO SAINT LUKE CHURCH

 FREE PARKING

-Please be sure to use the free onsite parking for all worship services, especially during these months of “Chicago Winter”, in the Pointe at Greenview Place Parking Structure directly to the north of the Church Building.
+Please be sure to use the free garage parking.
+Parking for all worship services can be found in the Pointe at Greenview Place Parking Structure directly to the north of the Church Building.

 The entrance is just west of 1501 W. Melrose Street and is marked with a sign to the left of the driveway into the Parking Structure.
 Please note: Melrose Street runs one way west at this point.
 If you’re at the entrance of the Whole Foods parking lot, you’ve gone too far!